-André Hemer’s paintings continue the artist’s inquiry into the role of painting in a world dominated by digital media and the slippages in meaning between object and image.
-Hemer describes his work as embodying a ‘new representation’, a term he coined while obtaining his PhD to describe the painting he is making:
+André Hemer’s paintings continue the artist’s inquiries into the role painting plays in a world dominated by digital media and rife with slippages between object, image, and meaning.
+Hemer describes his work as embodying a “new representation,” a term he coined during his PhD to characterize his unusual painting practice:

 "You have these terms like post-internet but ‘new representation’ speaks more generally to the idea that, because the way we consume and create media has changed so markedly over the last decade, the way we represent the world must change because of that.
 This is about how you represent all this dematerialized form in the world – how you rematerialize it."

 Hemer’s approach to painting is typically y-gen in its use of both physical and digital mechanisms.
 Using a method akin to a modern day ‘en plein air’ painting (a flat-bed scanner left open under the sky) Hemer scans painted sculptural forms to create the background of his compositions.
 The combination of the light sources (the LED light of the scanner from below and the fading sunlight) create images that look digital but are not produced in a digital way.
 The images are then overworked with spray paint, acrylic, oil and very three-dimensional impasto to create visually dynamic compositions.
 The combination of techniques is reflected in the difficulty in describing the finished works in more traditional painting terms.